-producer, with a focus on intersectionality, colonial history, arts, heritage and intercultural dialogue.
-She co-founded Framer Framed and stood at the basis of research project Mapping Slavery, a transnational research project that maps the Dutch colonial history of slavery.
-As an activist she’s been involved in the ‘80s and ‘90s with local squatters and transnational queer, indigenous, and women’s movements, incl. in SE Asia and the South Pacific.
-She comes from a family of political refugees that had to flee Indonesia in the beginning of the 60s, as her father was a political leader in the Papuan independence movement.
+Jouwe was part of the establishment of the research project Mapping Slavery, a transnational research project that maps the Dutch colonial history of slavery.
+So, in 2017 she contributed to the publication Dutch New York Histories: Connecting African, Native American and Slavery Heritage (with Dienke Hondius, Dineke Stam and Jennifer Tosch, LM Publishers/Washington University Press).
+As an activist Nancy Jouwe has been involved in with local squatters and transnational queer, indigenous, and women’s movements, incl. in SE Asia and the South Pacific since the 80s and 90s.
+She comes from a family of political refugees that fled Indonesia in the beginning of the 60s, as her father was a political leader in the Papuan independence movement.
 She wrote extensively about Papuan issues, including women’s rights and the Papuan diaspora.